-Just like Uber pointed a sword to taxis, Kickstarter to banks, Airbnb to hotels, could a company do the same in the security industry?
-TL;DR: Probably, but that won't be easy and I can't see it happening soon.
+Just like Uber pointed a sword at taxis, Kickstarter to banks, and Airbnb to hotels, could a company do the same in the security industry?
+TL;DR: Probably, but that won't be easy, and I can't see it happening soon.

-Before dig into this matter it's important to understand what makes the security industry alive.
-And it's precisely this: 'wherever there is an asset, there is a risk'.
-This short and simple quote created an industry that is too broad to be broken in a few hits.
+Before diving into this matter, it's important to understand what keeps the security industry alive.
+And it's precisely this: 'wherever there is an asset, there is a risk.'
+This short and simple quote has created an industry that is too broad to be broken down with just a few hits.
 Not because of its size, but because of its diversity.
-Assets can take multiple forms, thus the protection methods change accordingly, leaving no room for one-size-fits-all solutions.
+Assets can take multiple forms, and the protection methods change accordingly, leaving no room for one-size-fits-all solutions.

-Security today contemplates laws, compliance, application security, technology risks, non-technology risks, education, malware hunting, malware analysis, forensics, and the list goes on and on.
-If it could be revolutionized, that would happen in niches.
-So let's talk about my favorite niche, application security.
+Today, security encompasses laws, compliance, application security, technology risks, non-technology risks, education, malware hunting, malware analysis, forensics, and the list goes on and on.
+If there could be a revolution, it would happen in niches.
+So let's talk about my favorite niche: application security.

-In application security, as security engineers, we aim to protect not only the data in the database, but the company's reputation, the website itself and more.
-If we think about the root cause of all problems in those items, what would be?
+In application security, as security engineers, we aim to protect not only the data in the database but also the company's reputation, the website itself, and more.
+If we think about the root cause of all problems in those areas, what would it be?

-Yeah, you probably guessed.
+Yeah, you probably guessed it.
 The human factor.
 On both sides, attacking and defending.
-So what does it means?
-It means that if we could prevent the human factor from acting we could secure things.
+So what does this mean?
+It means that if we could prevent the human factor from playing a role, we could secure things.

-I believe that's completely pointless to try to convince all attackers to stop, it's simply unreal.
-You can try to prevent some, by finding girlfriends for them, for example, but ultimately the human nature is rotten.
+I believe that it's completely pointless to try to convince all attackers to stop; it's simply unreal.
+You can try to prevent some, for example, by finding girlfriends for them, but ultimately human nature is flawed.
 Just think about robbery and murders.
-We didn't fix them so far, which are way more severe than protecting some bytes, in a humanistic perspective that is.
-Security has a long way to go.
+We haven't fixed them so far, which are way more severe than protecting some bytes, from a humanistic perspective.
+Security still has a long way to go.

-On the other hand we could prevent defenders from messing up.
+On the other hand, we could prevent defenders from making mistakes.
 That's for sure.
-And it would be better without defenders, i.e., humans, at all.
-Or if we could at least reduce what they need to do the chance of error would drop dramatically.
+It would be even better without defenders, i.e., humans, at all.
+Or if we could at least reduce what they need to do, the chance of errors would drop dramatically.

-Ok, so how do we reduce or completely remove the human factor when building applications?
-One way is to delegate the human activities.
+So how do we reduce or completely remove the human factor when building applications?
+One way is to delegate human activities.
 But to whom?
-Again, it's a small part of the big picture, but it seems to very promising: Serverless Applications.
+Again, it's a small part of the big picture, but it seems very promising: Serverless Applications.

-Serverless applications are applications that require servers, but you don't need to manage them, thus "serverless".
-So reducing this one task, to manage the server, means a reduction of 50% of the problems.
-The other 50% lies on the application ecosystem.
+Serverless applications are applications that require servers, but you don't need to manage them, hence the term "serverless".
+By reducing this one task of managing the server, we can address 50% of the problems.
+The other 50% lies within the application ecosystem.

-But Anderson, it's not solving the problem, it's delegating.
-Someone will have to deal with it in the end of the day.
+But Anderson, it's not solving the problem; it's delegating.
+Someone will have to deal with it at the end of the day.

-Yes I know, and it will increase the responsibility of the Serverless Infrastructure provider.
+Yes, I know, and it will increase the responsibility of the Serverless Infrastructure provider.
 Now the challenge is to find skilled people to protect it.
-They may fail, of course, but that's a good start.
+They may fail, of course, but it's a good start.

-Whenever a 0 day appears only few companies patch "in time".
-In quotes because we never know who were exploiting such 0 days before they become public.
+Whenever a zero-day appears, only a few companies patch "in time."
+In quotes because we never know who was exploiting those zero-days before they became public.

-The bottom line is that if we could delegate tasks to someone or some company that could handle the security, we would be reducing the human factor from our equations, thus leaving less room for messing up in the defense.
+The bottom line is that if we could delegate tasks to someone or some company that could handle security, we would be reducing the human factor in our equations, thus leaving less room for errors in defense.

-The challenge for serverless application providers then is to drive adoption to revolutionize the industry.
-But many won't change the way they program, many applications are only legacy without maintainers and some will change and prefer to go back because of the benefit X,Y or Z of their favorite development framework.
-Or for whom you delegated isn't fulfilling the expected service level agreement.
-Moreover the ecosystem may not be mature (and it isn't).
+The challenge for serverless application providers, then, is to drive adoption and revolutionize the industry.
+But many won't change the way they program, many applications are only legacy without maintainers, and some will change and prefer to go back because of the benefits of their favorite development framework.
+Or the service level agreement with the delegated entity may not be fulfilled.
+Moreover, the ecosystem may not be mature (and it isn't).
 That's why I don't see it happening soon.

-For now we are much dependent of the human factor.
+For now, we are still heavily dependent on the human factor.
 And that's too bad.

-"If you decide for a career in web security, you can literally never run out of work.
+"If you decide on a career in web security, you can literally never run out of work.
 Vendors, specifiers & developers reliably got your back" @0x6d6172696f